Victoria Haight | Training and Workforce Development Manager

 Victoria has 15 years of experience providing training, support and technical assistance to families of children experiencing disabilities statewide.
 She has served on local committees and advisory boards and served four (4) years on the State Rehabilitation Council (SRC).
 As a parent herself, she knows the joys and challenges of raising a child with developmental and mental health challenges.
 Victoria believes in using a strength-based approach for all children and families and loves “Collaborative Problem Solving”.
 And chocolate.

-Shawna Canaga | Peer Delivered Services Trainer
+Shawna Canaga | Workforce Development Trainer

-Lane Imbler-Bremner | Statewide Trainer
+Lane Imbler-Bremner | Family Support Specialist Trainer

-Carol Dickey | Statewide Trainer
+Carol Dickey | System of Care and Advocacy Trainer

 Carol Dickey is a parent of five children and a passionate advocate for behavioral health system transformation through elevation of the family voice and an interaction over intervention approach to service delivery.
 Her advocacy efforts are informed by her family’s experiences within Oregon’s child-serving systems.
 They are inspired by the stories of frustration, hurt, and helplessness shared by countless families so often forced to survive in crisis.